 At present, one treatment unit is equipped for the irradiation of ocular tumors, and Gantry 1 and Gantry 2 are equipped for the irradiation of deep-seated tumors.
-A third Gantry is currently under construction and should be ready for patient treatment by mid of 2018.
+A third Gantry will be ready for patient treatment by mid of 2018.

 The optimal delivery of treatment to the benefit of our patients is one of the main goals of the CPT.
 Another goal equally as beneficial to our patients is the continuous research and further development of innovative treatment concepts.
 The achievement of these goals is greatly enhanced by the CPT's unique position embedded in the infrastructure of the Paul Scherrer Institute, Switzerland's largest research facility.